KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-BirdNET by BrianHepler](https://github.com/BrianHepler/MMM-BirdNET)

 1. Recommendation: Found `XMLHttpRequest` in file `MMM-BirdNET.js`: Replace it with built-in fetch.
-2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Warning: No LICENSE file.
+3. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-BirdOfTheDay by cgillinger](https://github.com/cgillinger/MMM-BirdOfTheDay)